helenebm98/EAM-AX7-TEST1703/05_Functional_Locations.md

 #### Installed Objects

-Refer to the ///"Install Objects on Functional Locations" section for more information on object installation.
+Refer to the [Install Objects on Functional Locations](#install-objects-on-functional-locations) section for more information on object installation.
 You can use the "View" button on this FastTab to show more fields on the FastTab.
 The **Effective** and **Sub object** fields can be shown in the grid.

 ---